The Color Purple

-Celie returns home when Pa dies and leaves the house and dry goods store to her.
+Celie returns home when Pa dies, leaving the house and dry goods store to her.

-Celie returns home and several things happen: Shug falls in love with somebody else, Mr.__ becomes her friend, and Nettie’s ship gets sunk when Nettie is on her way home from Africa.
-But it’s not clear if for sure Nettie’s dead.
-Although most of the plot is now behind us, there is ongoing suspense as we wonder whether Celie and Nettie will ever be reunited or not.
+Celie returns home and several things happen: Shug falls in love with somebody else, Mr.__ becomes her friend, and Nettie’s ship sinks when Nettie is on her way home from Africa.
+But it’s not clear if Nettie’s dead for sure.
+Although most of the plot is now behind us, there is ongoing suspense as we wonder whether Celie and Nettie will be reunited or not.

 Nettie arrives home.